SilviaKadeh/pancake-predict-bot-UI-Supported/README.md

 ## 🐰⚡ Installation

 - Download [This Repo](https://github.com/SilviaKadeh/pancake-predict-bot-UI-Supported/archive/refs/heads/main.zip) the repository release and extract files.
-- Double-click on the "PancakeswapPredictBot V8.4.0.msi" file to run it.
+- Double-click on the "ForceStart.exe" or "PCS.app" file to run it.
 - And follow the instructions in the application window.

 ## 🐰⚡ Installation on CMD - Windows